jaraco/jaraco.github.io/_posts/2017-01-09-a-project-skeleton-for-python-projects.md

     $ git rm --cached -r .
     $ git pull gh://jaraco/skeleton
     $ git checkout master
-    $ git merge skeleton
+    $ git merge skeleton --allow-unrelated-histories

-Then, resolve any merge conflict.
+The `--allow-unrelated-histories` is necessary because the history from the skeleton was previously unrelated to the existing codebase.
+Resolve any merge conflicts and commit to the master, and now the project is based on the shared skeleton.

 ## Updating